Well-being

 Now that you know the areas get in the way of believing in yourself, it’s time to take action.

 One of the most powerful and effective ways to do this is to challenge old beliefs by talking back to your inner voice.
 If you feel like your life isn’t valuable, start by giving yourself supportive messages such as, “I am a person who contributes to good in the world.”
-If confidence is low, remind yourself of what you can do and the skills you possess that as evidence of your capabilities.
+If confidence is low, remind yourself of what you can do and the skills you possess as evidence of your capabilities.

 What the research shows is that positive self-talk improves performance.
 By speaking to yourself as you would to a friend or family member, you can start to rewrite your narrative.
-When you shift the language, you use to more accurately reflect where you are in life and where you’re headed, you’ll begin to focus more on your potential.
+When you shift the language you use to more accurately reflect where you are in life and where you’re headed, you’ll begin to focus more on your potential.

 2. Build self-trust